 Twin Mounds is a great stop along this trail system.
 It provides a dramatic panoramic view of the surrounding park and the 372 feet below.
 On a clear day, the St. Louis skyline and Arch is seen far to the left.
 All trails at Pere Marquette State Park are open year round.
 Call the Pere Marquette State Park Visitors Center at (618) 786-3323 for additional information on the trails.

 Visitors can begin their adventure on the scenic byway at Pere Marquette State Park.
 For one of the most scenic view of the Mississippi River, visitors love hopping on a bicycle and pedaling their way along the river on the 22-mile Sam Vadalabene Bike Trail from Pere Marquette to Alton.
 Didn’t bring your bike?
-Rent a bike at one of the rental stops in Grafton and follow the trail, which runs from Pere Marquette to Downtown Alton.
+Pere Marquette Lodge & Conference Center has bike rentals for guests.

 There is a launch ramp on site which leads directly onto the Illinois River.